Questions about helping a client rid herself of the fear of going too far from home or work using Hypnotic Age Regression Work (HARW).

 Answered by Calvin D. Banyan, MA, CI, BCH

 I am an NGH Certified Hypnotist and I attended one of your seminars and bought your book while at the NGH Convention this year.
-I was reading on your regression therapy and have a question.
+I was reading on your regression work and have a question.
 I am seeing a client this week with a fear to travel outside her "safe zone" which is probably 3 miles around her home and where she works....this could be via car, plane, bus, walking, etc. She seems to think it started during her marriage some 20 years or so ago.
 Prior to her marriage she traveled everywhere.
 So if I do a regression to the ISE it may not be back to childhood like your book suggests.
-If we do find the ISE in adulthood, what therapy would I use to heal it?
+If we do find the ISE in adulthood, what hypnosis would I use to heal it?
 Would I still use a modified version of the informed child approach or would you suggest another approach?

 Thank you so much for your time and assistance with this.